tier4/CalibrationTools/calibrators/mapping_based_calibrator/README.md

 Step 1 would be the same as step 1 in `lidar-lidar calibration`.

-#### Step 1: Mapping (Mapping lidar)

-First of all, the calibrator will designate one of the lidars (as defined in the launch file) as the `mapping lidar` for mapping purposes.
-The pointcloud from this lidar utilizes either the NDT or GICP algorithm to calculate the pose and also stores the pointcloud as a map for future usage.

 #### Step 2: Extract ground from the pointcloud

 After building the map, we obtain a dense pointcloud from it.
 We then use PCA and `pcl::SACSegmentation` for ground extraction.